shanebarrios/Voxels/README.md

 It is HIGHLY recommended to build in release mode, as the debug mode is (quite literally) unplayable.

 Also, you may want to take a look at the configuration options set in `Source/Core/Config.h`.
 In particular, the resolution may need to be tweaked to fit your screen, since it is hard coded.
 In the future, the optimal resolution will be determined automatically.

+## Roadmap / Areas for Improvement

+- Instead of allocating VAO and VBO per chunk, allocate out of one large buffer, and use `glMultiDrawElementsBaseVertex`
+	- Additionally, use a SSBO to lookup world offset for each chunk, instead of setting uniforms individually each frame
+- Asynchronous chunk loading/unloading and reading and writing to file
+- Implement memory pool for chunk data
+- Greedy meshing
+- Random graphical improvements as I learn more about real-time rendering techniques